These are the most beautiful travel puzzles to inspire you before your next trip!

 What are the Best Quality Puzzles?
 What Company Makes the Best Puzzles

-I’ve tried a majority of the puzzle brands out there, and as I mentioned before, Ravensburger by far has the best quality with every piece being unique.
+I’ve tried a majority of the puzzle brands out there, and as I mentioned before, Ravensburger, by far, has the best quality, with every piece being unique.
 Their “soft-click technology” makes it extra satisfying.
+The one con for them is that their puzzles have a lot of puzzle dust.

 Here’s what you’re looking for:

-- Pieces – Here we look at individual pieces and their size, shape, and thickness.
-Do the pieces bend easily or do you see puzzle lift (where the image peels off)?
+- Pieces – Look at the size, shape, and thickness of individual pieces.
+Do they bend easily, or do you see puzzle lift (where the image peels off)?

-- Piece Fit – do the pieces fit well together.
-Do they click together in a satisfying way or do you feel like you’re jamming them together?
+- Piece Fit – do the pieces fit well together?
+Is it satisfying when they click together, or do you feel like you’re jamming them together?

-- Image and Artwork – the quality of image reproduction and if it has a variety of options.
+- Image and Artwork – the quality of image reproduction and variety of options.

 - Box – This doesn’t have to do with the actual puzzle but often the puzzle box.
 Nice, sturdy boxes help in terms of storage.